 Since spas at Club Med are often top-tier, I decided to get a 1-hour traditional massage (1,008,000Rp) after a day out in the sun.

 CSpa is tucked away in a tranquil little nook in the farthest corner of the resort.
-I was greeted with a cup of hot tea before being whisked off to an amazing private sea-view room.
+Stepping in, I was greeted with a cup of hot tea before being whisked off to an amazing private sea-view room.
 I don’t recall much after the foot soak and head massage cause I fell asleep once the masseuse got to my pressure points — all I remember is being completely relaxed!

 I run pretty often and outdoorsy activities are part of my weekend routine, so taking care of my body becomes increasingly important as I age.